jadecobra/python_tdd_exercises/source/conventions.rst

   class AClassName(object):

-I can use any case I want but :ref:`CapWords` keeps things consistent
+I can use any case I want. :ref:`CapWords` keeps things consistent

 ----